metalcarratt/ministry/ls/Acts/msg53.md

 of his faithfulness and obedience to the vision of God's New Testament economy.

 > The atmosphere in Jerusalem was so heavy and strong that no one could withstand it.
 Both Peter and James were defeated by it.
 Peter eas defeated by not doing anything about the situation, and James was defeated by compromising with the situation.

+an elder being one:
+- with the leadership, not the lordship
+- appointed by the holy spirit
+- as overseers
+- shepherding the flock
+- valuing the church as a treasure to God, purchased by His own blood